 According to the U.S. Bureau of Labor Statistics, investments and securities careers show positive signs of growth in the coming years.
-Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities and financial services industry will increase 11 percent by 2022.
+Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities, and financial services sales agents will grow by 10% from 2014 to 2024.

 By earning an MS in Finance with a concentration in investments and securities from SNHU, you can increase your leverage when competing for top jobs.
 A master's, combined with the appropriate licensing, will position you for a career as a broker, investment banker, trader and financial services sales agent.

 This master's degree program combines comprehensive training in core financial subjects, such as managerial economics and capital budgeting, with an introduction to strategies about where and how to invest.

 This course provides a comprehensive study of the concepts, procedures, and practices of accounting systems that record, classify, and report cost data.
 These systems are designed to aid in the cost-effective operation of for-profit and non- profit organizations.
 This course focuses on cost behaviors, alternative cost systems, and accounting tools for planning and control.
 Additional topics studied would include relevant cost analysis for management decisions, cost/ revenue allocation methods, inventory management, and transfer pricing.

 This is a survey of the mathematical, probabilistic and statistical tools available for assisting in the operation and management of industrial organizations.